katzenpost/katzenpost/docs/specs/threat_model.rst

 that the Tor network is known to be trivially vulnerable against do not in general apply to mix networks due to the added latency.
-However as latency is decreased we find ourselves pondering the Anonymity Trilemma which clearly states that Strong Anonymity is in opposition to low latency unless we send lots of decoy traffic.
-Our intuition for what is low latency and what is a lot of decoy traffic is not relevant here.
-This is in fact a math problem that involves an academic paper our mathematician friend might get funding to work on in the future.
+However as latency is decreased we find ourselves pondering the Anonymity Trilemma [ANONTRILEMMA]_ which clearly states that Strong Anonymity is in opposition to low latency unless we send lots of decoy traffic.
+We need a formal methodogy for tuning the mixnet AND making the numerical calculations of the various tradeoffs that are the result of the mixnet tuning.
-At this time we do not posess any formal methodology for tuning the mixnet.

 2. epistemic attacks
 ====================